Dr. Abigail Emery

 Native to: Saint Charles, Missouri

-I worked at Smoothie King for 3 years while I was in high school.
+First Job: I worked at Smoothie King for three years while I was in high school.
 It started out as a summer job.
 After I was promoted to shift leader I held a lot of responsibility and pride in how our store operated.

 Who was the most influential person to you as a child?